Kalmat/PyWinBox/README.md

     myBox = pywinbox.PyWinBox(onQuery=customOnQuery, onSet=customOnSet)

-For rectangular areas, it is necessary to pass custom (not default) callbacks which actually manage the box struct values, or the struct will be empty and useless.
+For rectangular areas, it is necessary to pass custom (not default) callbacks which actually manage the box struct values, or the struct will be empty and/or useless.

 ## Window areas